 Assistant Professor of Health Outcomes

 Anton Avanceña (he, him) is a decision scientist and health policy researcher who aims to improve value and equity in health globally.
-Anton’s main area of research involves understanding and addressing the health, economic, and social consequences of mental and behavioral conditions such as alcohol misuse, substance use disorders, depression, and PTSD.
+Anton’s main area of research involves understanding and addressing the health, economic, and social consequences of mental and behavioral conditions such as alcohol and other substance use disorders, depression, and PTSD.
 Anton is especially focused on evaluating the costs, benefits, cost-effectiveness, and equity impacts of novel and existing treatments, pharmacotherapies, and population-level interventions through real-world data analysis, simulation modeling, and economic evaluation.
 Anton also conducts research in other clinical areas such as pediatrics, oncology, and infectious diseases, among others.

 Methodologically, Anton is interested in developing decision-analytic methods that advance a justice-oriented definition of value in health.
-He is a founding member and chair (2023-2024) of the Health Equity Research Special Interest Group at ISPOR and has presented his work on equity-informative methods at the Society for Medical Decision Making, AcademyHealth, and the International Health Economics Association where he also serves on various committees.
+He is a founding member and past chair (2023-2024) of the Health Equity Research Special Interest Group at ISPOR and has presented his work on equity-informative methods at the Society for Medical Decision Making, AcademyHealth, and the International Health Economics Association where he also serves on various committees.

 Anton received his Ph.D. in health services organization and policy from the University of Michigan where he was a Robert Wood Johnson Foundation Health Policy Research Scholar.
 He received his undergraduate and graduate training in public health from the University of California, San Francisco and Santa Clara University.